japila-books/apache-spark-internals/docs/storage/ExternalShuffleClient.md

 = ExternalShuffleClient

-*ExternalShuffleClient* is a xref:storage:ShuffleClient.adoc[] that...FIXME
+*ExternalShuffleClient* is a storage:ShuffleClient.md[] that...FIXME

 == [[init]] Initializing ExternalShuffleClient